The 2nd Wednesday at Noblesville Book Discussion Group is the one for you if you love discussing contemporary fiction!!!

 The "2nd Wednesday at Noblesville" book discussion group meets the second Wednesday of every month at 7:00 pm in Meeting Room North of the Noblesville Library.
 See the schedule below for details on dates and book titles.

-For more information: contact Hayley in the Adult Reference Department at 579-0307.
+For more information: contact the Adult Reference Department at 579-0307.

 “Private Life” by Jane Smiley